niki-on-github/nixos-k3s/README.md

 My NixOS based K3S Cluster configuration hosted on my personal Git Server.
 Feel free to look around.
 Be aware that not all configuration files are available in my public repository.

-**NOTE:** This repository is currently a proof of concept for my upcoming K3s Cluster, it has not yet been used productively!

 ## Overview

 This repository provides the **Infrastructure as Code**[^1] (IaC) and **GitOps**[^2] State for the following tools: